-New housing growth will only form a small proportion of housing in the Melton Borough; most people in the future will live in homes that have already been built.
+New housing growth will only form a small proportion of housing in the Melton Borough.
+Most people in the future will live in homes that have already been built.
 It will be important to consider how the existing housing stock can be best used and adapted to be more sustainable and meet the needs of our growing and aging population.
-There is a mismatch between the existing housing stock and the types and tenures of housing required to meet current and future housing needs.
+There is a mismatch between the existing housing stock and the types and tenures of housing we need to meet both current and future housing needs.